-Aretha Franklin is an American icon whose profound impact can be heard in countless genres of music around the world.
+Aretha Franklin was an American icon whose profound impact can be heard in countless genres of music around the world.
 Her sound and style are woven into the fabric of contemporary culture, and singers and musicians around the world have embraced and passed on her tremendous influence.

-The essence of Franklin’s music is the blues, an art form closely connected with jazz.
-The African American experience informs her art in the same fashion it informed the architects of jazz.
-Franklin has enjoyed a healthy relationship with jazz beginning with her self-titled Columbia debut on which she recorded “Who Needs You,” a song written by Billie Holiday that Holiday never had the opportunity to record.
+The essence of Franklin’s music was the blues, an art form closely connected with jazz.
+The African American experience informed her art in the same fashion it informed the architects of jazz.
+Franklin enjoyed a healthy relationship with jazz, beginning with her self-titled Columbia debut on which she recorded “Who Needs You,” a song written by Billie Holiday that Holiday never had the opportunity to record.
 Over the next several years she released a series of albums on Columbia that included performances of “Love For Sale,” “Misty,” “For All We Know” and dozens of other standards.
 Listeners who are unfamiliar with these recordings will hear Franklin with her unmistakable voice in full command of the music, accompanied by such stellar jazz musicians as Kenny Burrell, Milt Hinton, Ray Bryant and George Duvivier.
 Franklin eventually left Columbia and signed with Atlantic where she recorded her biggest hits and earned the Queen of Soul title.
 She later recorded another jazz album on Atlantic titled Soul 69, which featured jazz greats Ron Carter, Joe Zawinul and Grady Tate, among others.
 On all of these recordings Franklin accompanied herself on piano and surrounded herself with jazz musicians as well as musicians who approach reflected an intimate understanding of jazz.